fdu-csci3444/exp17c_springBoot_h2_jdbcTemplate_JPA_REST_swagger_jUnit5_lombok/README.md

 - jUnit5 to unit and integration test
 - using lombok to instrument(auto generate) setter/getter/constructor/.. of a POJO via lombok annotations
+- using spring-boot-devtools (see pom.xml), which watches changes in code and triggers auto deployments of app upon saved code changes, will ONLY be in effect during dev runs, will NOT be there in PROD jar build

 ## using h2 as in memory RDBMS (Relational DB Management System)
 - to access h2-console via browser with default values go to (assuming server.port=8888)